-What a day it was!
-Jiri had worked so hard to make it a success, and he did want us to meet his family.
-We were glad to spend a couple of hours quietly that evening at home with him, his wife Martina, and their young son David.
-Martina had prepared a simple soup that reminded me of Isabel's soups at home.
-It was so good to end the day just chatting quietly with Jiri and his family.
+The day with chemists was wonderful but it was good that we were able to have a couple of hours quietly that evening at home with Martina and Jiri

+Damborsky and their son David.
+We knew we would be fed much too much during these celebrations, and had asked Martina for just a simple soup which reminded me of Isabel's soups at home.
+We were able to end the day just chatting with Jiri and his family.

-We waited a long time for the Masaryk University to find a suitable chemist for the Loschmidt chair, but I am so pleased with their appointment of Jiri Damborsky.
-He is a brilliant, hard-working biochemist and such a fine human being.
-He has worked very hard to learn as much about Loschmidt as he can, studying material he collected during three days with us in Milwaukee.
-Much of this he has loaded onto a Web site (www.loschmidt.cz), which will help make Loschmidt known not only in the Czech Republic but throughout the world.
+It took the Masaryk University a long time to find a suitable chemist for the Loschmidt chair, but I am so pleased in their appointment of Jiri Damborsky.
+He is a brilliant, hard working biochemist and such a fine human being.
+He has worked very hard to learn as much about Loschmidt as he can, studying material which he collecting during three days that he spent with us in Milwaukee.
+Much of this he has loaded onto a website (www.loschmidt.cz) which will make Loschmidt known not only in the Czech Republic but throughout the world.

-After an interview with Czech television the next morning, we set out for Prague by way of Nelazehoves Castle, where Prince William Lobkowicz was interested in discussing our suggestion that we fund a very able Czech art historian, Dr Vladan Antonovic, to work with some important prints in the Lobkowicz collection.
-Vladan received two Bader fellowships and his PhD from Innsbruck, but despite excellent work, he has found it very difficult to obtain a suitable position in the Czech Republic.
+The next morning I was interviewed by Czech Television and we then set out for Prague by way of Nelahozeves Castle where we spent an hour with Prince William Lobkowicz to discuss the possibility of a very able Czech art historian, Dr. Vladan Antonovič, working with some very important prints in the Lobkowicz collection.
+Vladan received two Bader fellowships and his Ph.D. from Innsbruck, but despite excellent work has found it very difficult to obtain a suitable position in the Czech Republic.

-In Prague that evening, Yechiel Bar-Chaim had arranged another birthday celebration with a very interesting group who do all the groundwork for us in our efforts to help Roma and others in need.
-Then, finally, on our last evening, there was yet another dinner, this with art historians.
-For more than ten years, Professor Milena Bartlova has worked diligently to choose Bader fellows to study art outside the Czech Republic, many of whom have done very well.
-We are well satisfied with this project.
-It shows us that some of our efforts have been very fruitful indeed, and we really appreciate all the effort that so many good friends made to give us these wonderful three days in the land of my ancestors.
+That Tuesday evening Yechiel Bar-Chaim had arranged another birthday celebration with people in Prague with whom I had worked to help Roma and others in need.
+And on Wednesday evening, yet another dinner, this with art historians.
+For more than ten years Milena Bartlova has worked diligently to choose Bader fellows, and many of these have done very well, both in their work and their publications, and we were happy to talk about these during dinner.